 What you should be eating before running a marathon

-You’ll notice that before marathons there’s typically a carb load meal like spaghetti or other pasta.
-Consuming these pasta, with meat sauce or sausage will give you the carbs, proteins, and fats you need to carry you through the race.
+You’ll notice that before marathons there’s typically a carb-load meal like spaghetti or other pasta.
+Consuming these kinds of pasta, with meat sauce or sausage will give you the carbs, proteins, and fats you need to carry you through the race.

 Is caffeine something you should be eating before running a marathon?

 There are a few schools of thought when it comes to caffeine consumption.
-Those that are for it and those against it.
+Those who are for it and those against it.

 Caffeine can have a performance-enhancing effect on your race.
 A cup of coffee could give you the physical and mental boost you need to run your best.
 There are gel packets that contain caffeine as well as some sports drinks.

 However, for some, caffeine can cause upset stomachs or headaches.
 If you fall into that camp, steer away from caffeine before a race.